vanjohnson879/frontline-cloud-doc/content/reference/admin/custom_sso/index.md

 See [GitLab's guide](https://docs.gitlab.com/ee/integration/oauth_provider.html) on setting up an oAuth 2.0 app for a group.
 Make sure to:

-- configure the redirect URI we will provide you
+- configure the **redirect URI**
 - enable the following scopes: `api`, `read_user`, `read_api`

-You will need to send us the application ID and secret.
+We will need the application ID and secret.
 We will also need your GitLab group ID to restrict access to users from your group.